Suspects sought after 75-year-old Uber driver viciously beaten in Dorchester

 “I’d like to find a witness, anybody that lives there — cameras, someone who can help,” she says.
 “I want to find these people.
 I want them in jail.”

-Emily says her father has received thousands of Likes as an Uber driver.
-Now the family is hoping that somebody is able to provide the right tip that leads to the arrest of whoever attacked him.
+Miller added that her father has received thousands of “Likes” as an Uber driver.
+Now, the family is hoping that somebody is able to provide the right tip that leads to the arrest of whoever attacked him.

 Henry, an Army veteran, is currently receiving hospice care for a lung issue after attackers stole his medication.
 They also reportedly stole his wallet and phones.